edheltzel/dotfiles/README.md

 ## Usage
 1. Restore your safely backed up ssh keys to `~/.ssh/`
-    1. Alternatively, generate new ssh keys, and add these to your GitHub account
+    1. Alternatively, [generate new ssh keys](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/), and add these to your GitHub account.
 2. Install Homebrew and git

   ```bash